nicolau-pro/Vodafone/README.md

     npm install
     npm start

+A simple react app was added to test all sets of inputs with ease.
+To test each set of inputs open the console and press the Process button.

 ---

 You have been tasked with creating a helper function that will be used to determine the output